anandpratap460/Vrinda-Store-Data-Analysis/README.md

 Must read the objective and questions of the dataset

 Vrinda Store Analysis & Report file
-You can see the annual report of Vrinda Store and Insights
+You can see the annual report of and Insights